Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Comparison with observations

 \section{Comparison with observations}

-Although the focus of this paper is derivation of analytic formulae of the power spectrum of the induced GWs, we briefly illustrate how to compare our results with observations.
+Although the focus of this paper is the derivation of the analytic formulas of the power spectrum of the induced GWs, we briefly illustrate how to compare our results to observations.
 The related discussion is given at the end of section~\ref{sec:conclusion}.

 Well after the horizon entry, GWs produced in a RD era redshift as radiation $\rho_{\text{GW}} \propto a^{-4}$, so $\Omega_{\text{GW}}$ is constant during a RD era, but it is diluted as $a^{-1}$ in a MD era.
 This fact is represented by the redshift factor $(x_{\text{eq}}/x)^2$ in eq.~\eqref{I_RD2MD}.
 The present value of the energy fraction for the contribution from or before the RD era is thus